dalamudx/onepiece/README.md

 * **Component-based Design**: Flexibly combine player names, coordinates, number markers, custom text and other components
 * **Special Character Support**: Full support for in-game special characters, including numbers, boxed numbers, outlined boxed numbers
 > [!WARNING]
-> The given number, boxed number, and outlined boxed number template parts only support 1-8, and a full party has at most 8 people, i.e., 8 treasure map coordinates, so no optimization is done here for now.
-Of course, you can also plan more than 8 coordinates, in which case you need to remove these three types of number characters from the message template to avoid unexpected message output
+> The given number, boxed number, and outlined boxed number template parts only support 1-9, and a full party has at most 8 people, i.e., 8 treasure map coordinates.
+Currently, coordinate quantity limits have been removed and number special characters have been optimized.
+If you import more coordinates than the display range, the number components will be automatically ignored.
+The message after ignoring can still be confirmed by viewing the message preview
 * **Real-time Preview**: Preview how messages will actually appear in chat before sending
 * **Custom Message Library**: Create and manage personal custom message libraries

 ### 🌐 Comprehensive Multi-language Support
 * **5 Languages**: Full support for English, Japanese, Chinese, German and French
-* **Client Adaptation**: Automatically adapt map area names for English, Japanese, Chinese, German and French clients (Chinese client not currently supported due to lack of client and account for testing)
+* **Client Adaptation**: Automatically adapt map area names for English, Japanese, German and French (international server clients) (Chinese client not currently supported due to lack of client and account for testing)
 * **Dynamic Translation**: Real-time translation of map area names to ensure accuracy of route optimization

 ---